Wade008/T1A2-B-Workbook/README.md

 ### e.
 Identify entities which must be tracked by the app

+The eBay entities are listed below

+- Users: anyone can view items on eBay but to be able to buy or sell the person must register as an eBay user.
+Once registered, users can select which role/s suit them best.
+These roles are listed below, where each role could be considered as its own entity:
+    - Buyer: a buyer is someone who intends to buy an item via an auction or direct sale.
+    - Seller: is someone who wants to auction an item or sell it directly to a buyer
+    - Store owner: a store owner is someone with their own store that wants to use eBay to sell their goods.

+- Addresses: the addresses associated with users
+- Items (products): the items to be sold on eBay
+- Item categories: items are grouped in categories. eBay uses a hierarchical structure to organise its item categories.
+- Listings: a listing is an eBay entity where an item is for sale.
+- Listing types: Different listing types include fixed-price, auctions, classified ads.
+- Order line items (Transactions): This entity indicates a buyer's intention to purchase one or more identical items.
+- Checkout: is an entity that stores the data relating to the tr
+- Feedback:

+(eBay Developers Program, 2014a)

 ### f.
 Identify the relationships and associations between the entities you have identified in part (e)